 Gucci no longer maintained common law rights that existed on a state-by-state basis.
 It now had a nationally-recognized registration for its horsebit, and with it, something powerful to point to in what would be inevitable endeavors to police the market for unauthorized uses of its horsebit mark or any confusingly similar marks by others, and given the appeal of Gucci’s branded goods, there would be many.

 In the meantime, Gucci has been looking to broaden its portfolio of protection for the horsebit.
-This spring, the American arm of the design house filed an application to federally register another depiction of its horsebit mark.
+In April 2018, the American arm of the design house filed an application to federally register another depiction of its horsebit mark.
 Instead of a 3-D version, Gucci is seeking protection for “a stylized drawing of a horsebit” for use on “handbags; shoulder bags; messenger bags; tote bags; backpacks; wallets; cosmetic cases,” as well as footwear.